 Around Kandy: Within about half an hour’s drive of Kandy you can reach many other places of interest.
 Sports fans may head to the international test cricket ground at Palukelle or, a little way beyond that, the world-class Victoria golf course.
 In the other direction are the amazing Peradeniya Botanical Gardens (great for a picnic) and, nearby, the Suriyakantha Cultural Centre and the delightful Three Temples Walk.
 The historic Kandy Garrison Cemetery is also a short drive from the city.
 On the road down from Jungle Tide you also pass the Ceylon Tea Museum which is well worth a visit.
 Hunas Falls is a spectacular waterfall less than an hour’s drive from Kandy.

 We are always happy to suggest and advise visitors in planning a longer itinerary in Sri Lanka so do contact us if you would value this.
-Since the war ended in 2009 many beautiful and culturally important places are beginning to open up to tourism.
-As yet, since we can only visit once a year, we have not been able to check out many of these ourselves but we will be doing so over the next year or two.
-And we will also be developing tailor made tours for people who want clean and comfortable but can’t afford luxury – watch this space!
+Since the war ended in 2009 many beautiful and culturally important places have opened up to tourism.
+Over the next year or so we will also be developing tailor made tours for people who want clean and comfortable but can’t afford luxury – watch this space!

 In the far north the Jaffna Peninsula – former stronghold of the Tamil Tigers – is gradually being improved and opened up for visitors.
 Jaffna itself is an important cultural centre.
 The smaller Kalpitiya peninsula, between Jaffna and Colombo, is rapidly being developed with large beachfront hotels but parts of it remain, for the time being, remote-feeling and fascinating.
 The culture here is (for Sri Lanka) an unusual mix of Muslim and Catholic which gives the area a distinctive feel.